Macedonia, Ohio

 Macedonia is a city in northern Summit County, Ohio, United States.
 The population was 12,168 at the 2020 census.
 It is a suburb in the Akron metropolitan area.

 History

 The city's name is said to derive from a small joke among divinity students at Western Reserve College, which in the early 19th century was in Hudson, Ohio.
-The students, who were called upon to preach in the small hamlet 6 mi to the north, recalled Acts 16:10: "...we sought to go to Macedonia, concluding that the Lord had called us to preach the gospel to them."
+The students, who were called upon to preach in the small hamlet 6 mi to the north, recalled a bible passage, Acts 16:10: "...we sought to go to Macedonia, concluding that the Lord had called us to preach the gospel to them."

 Geography

 According to the United States Census Bureau, the city has a total area of 9.75 sqmi, including 9.71 sqmi of land and 0.04 sqmi of water.